Prix Guzman: Astronomical

-Nikola Tesla claimed in 1937 that he should receive the prize for "his discovery relating to the interstellar transmission of energy."
 The prize was awarded to the crew of Apollo 11 in 1969.

 Medical

 This prize was a sum of 50,000 francs, to be awarded by the French Académie de médecine, to be given to a person who succeeded in developing an effective treatment for the most common forms of heart disease.
 Until this occurred, the will also allowed for the accumulated interest to be given yearly to someone who had made progress in heart disease.

 The yearly prize of interest was awarded as follows: